First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 Do I need a rental car in Hawaii?

-But the easiest way to explore the islands is to rent a car.
+The easiest way to explore the islands is to rent a car.
 For the best rates on rental cars in Hawaii, I recommend Discount Hawaii Car Rental.

 Discount Hawaii Car Rental